 \subsubsection{Ablation Study}

-{To evaluate the effects of the key components (namely, normal branch, shape mask, and point mask) of our approach, we present both the quantitative comparison of the ablation results in Table \ref{tab:ablation_study} and the qualitative comparison in Figure \ref{fig:ablation_study}.
+{To evaluate the effects of the key components (namely, normal branch, shape mask, point mask, {and GAN loss}) of our approach, we present both the quantitative comparison of the ablation results in Table \ref{tab:ablation_study} and the qualitative comparison in Figure \ref{fig:ablation_study}.
 Note that we report the quantitative comparison of our ablated methods on the chair, airplane, and guitar categories, which were chosen based on their {highly} varying levels of diversity, complexity, and {number of training structures}.
 From Table \ref{tab:ablation_study}, we observe that removing the normal branch (the supervision on force directions and 2.5D shape information), as expected, has a noticeable effect on {the} four metrics, leading to a significant drop in image generation quality and pixel-level accuracy (also see Figure \ref{fig:ablation_study}).
 Without the shape mask, our approach's performance shows a heavy decrease in the four metrics.
 This mask plays a critical role in regularizing the shape boundary of the generated image{s} while also reducing the outlier noises, such as the outlier defects below the chair seat in Figure \ref{fig:ablation_study}.
 In terms of the point mask, we observed a slightly poorer performance on the three categories if this component was removed.
 As shown in Figure \ref{fig:ablation_study}, our method tends to lose fine-grained control over regions surrounding the force point without the point mask. {After removing the GAN loss, our approach fails to learn the distribution of high-frequency pixels and produces an over-smoothed effect over high-stress regions.}

 In summary, our approach relies primarily on normal maps to perceive the underlying 3D shape structures and infer the surface stress.
-The shape mask is the second most important component in supervising the shape boundaries of generated stress maps.
-Finally, the point mask plays a vital role in guaranteeing the region consistency surrounding the force points. {Finally, the GAN loss constrains the distribution of the high-frequency pixels (high-stress regions) in the generated stress maps.} {In our approach, the shape mask affects the stress map indirectly by regularizing the shape boundaries in normal maps directly while the point mask influences the final stress map directly during the generation process.} }
+The shape mask is the second most important component in supervising the shape boundaries of generated stress maps. {Then}, the point mask plays a vital role in guaranteeing the region consistency surrounding the force points. {Finally, the GAN loss constrains the distribution of the high-frequency pixels (high-stress regions) in the generated stress maps.} {In our approach, the shape mask affects the stress map indirectly by regularizing the shape boundaries in normal maps directly while the point mask {and the GAN loss} influence the final stress map directly during the generation process.} }